Skip to main content

 Enable smart listing editor

-Let's create a smart listing to show you exactly how it works.
+Let's create a smart listing to demonstrate exactly how it works.
+By default, a listing is basic, meaning it returns the same products for everyone.

 Getting started with the smart listing editor